openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README.md

                               -s <PATH_TO_SNAPSHOT> \                                # snapshot model weights
 ```

-If you want to initialize the model from the weights differ than provided you should set the valid `--src_scope` key value:
+If you want to initialize the model from the weights different from the provided ones, set the valid `--src_scope` key value:
- - To initialize the model after pre-training on ImageNet classification dataset set `--src_scope "ImageNetModel/rmnet"`
+ - To initialize the model after pretraining on ImageNet classification dataset, set `--src_scope "ImageNetModel/rmnet"`
- - To initialize the model after pre-training on Pascal or COCO detection dataset set `--src_scope "SSD/rmnet"`
+ - To initialize the model after pretraining on Pascal VOC or COCO detection dataset, set `--src_scope "SSD/rmnet"`

-### Action Detection model evaluation
+### Action-Detection Model Evaluation

-To evaluate the quality of the trained Action Detection model you should prepare the test data according [instruction](./README_DATA.md).
+To evaluate the quality of the trained Action Detection model, prepare the test data according to the [instructions](./README_DATA.md).

 ```Shell
 python2 tools/models/eval.py -c configs/action/pedestriandb_twinnet_actionnet.yml \ # path to config file